mattishere/christmasfetch/README.md

 - `make install` (note: you may have to run this as root)

 ## Some highlights
-- Over 70 gift ideas (some are quite odd, check the screenshot at the top!)
+- Over 70 gift ideas (some are quite odd!
+I hope you like alpacas and... land?)
 - Randomly colored lights (`*-*-*-*-*-*-*-*`)
 - A little message on Christmas day :)